spacetelescope/slitlessutils/docs/single.rst

 Example
 -------

-See :file:`slitlessutils.examples.starfield` for a working example
+See :file:`slitlessutils.examples.starfield` for a working example.